hugoffr/Mapomancer/README.md

 ## Run this project

+(Instructions for windows, but other systems might be similar)

 ### Install an Environment Manager

 Install any python environment manager.
 I prefer to use mamba, so the instructions will center around it.
 You can find it here https://conda-forge.org/download/.